billila/billila/README.md

 * 📊  I did my M.Sc. in Statistical Sciences at University of Padova, Italy.
 <br>

-* 🍕  I like hiking, summer and pizza !
+* 🍕  I like hiking, summer and pizza!

 <!--
 **billila/billila** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.